ryasmi/Scorebook/STYLE.md

 * On a single line use no more than single space (e.g. `var x = 10`, not `var x    = 10`).
 * Use no whitespace at the end of a line.
 * Use spaces between all operators (e.g. `+`, `=`, `===`, `:`, etc).
+* Blank lines should contain no white space.

 ## Comments
 * Comments should always have a space before them and use good english (e.g. `// Comment.`).